-Why Are Clorox Wipes Hard To Find?
-They're The "Hottest Commodity" Right Now
+Why Are Clorox Wipes Still So Hard To Find In Stores Right Now?

 Disinfecting wipes, aerosol sprays, and cleaners have become scarce items in stores since the beginning of the coronavirus pandemic in March, but why exactly are Clorox wipes so hard to find?
 Even now?
 Essentially, it all boils down a complex supply chain not being able to keep up with this ongoing heightened demand.

 On Aug.
 10, Linda Rendle, the President and CEO-elect of Clorox said during an appearance on Good Morning America that while the company is making its disinfecting wipes in record numbers after increased demand and panic buying led to scarcity, it is still trying to keep stores stocked.
 "We are making nearly 1 million packages of wipes every day and shipping them to stores," she told the news outlet.